Github - Part two - collaborate using github!

 - Choose: “New Branch” in Github Desktop, name:

-- You now get the choice between:
+adding-sqlserver - You now get the choice between:

-- Now Publish your new branch to GitHub
+Leave my changes on mainorBring my changes to adding-sqlserver, chooseLeave my changes on main - Now Publish your new branch to GitHub

 - Do a code change, see example below